 Trip Classification: This may be regarded as a moderately active tour.
 We'll be walking mostly on roads or forest tracks.
 Of necessity there will be early morning departures because that is when birds are most active.
-Early mornings are cool and pleasant but temperatures may rise at mid-day, especially in the dry forest habitat type.
+Early mornings are cool and pleasant but temperatures may rise at mid-day, especially in dry forest type of habitat.